Digital Dilemma Awareness

 Personalised advertising risks

 In Kantar’s 2020 DIMENSION study: Media & Me it's revealed how the increase of personalised advertising content is often based on a "tsunami of data available".
-With the opportunities comes risks for advertisers though, and reaching the consumer over and over again to the point of annoyance, can indeed backfire and reflect negatively on a brand.
+With the opportunities comes risks for advertisers though, and reaching the consumer over and over again to the point of annoyance can indeed backfire and reflect negatively on a brand.

-And while it's essential for marketers to identify the most potential target groups and reach them, it's just as essential to avoid intrusiveness from mindless campaign activations.
+While it's essential for marketers to identify the most potential target groups and reach them, it's just as essential to avoid intrusiveness from mindless campaign activations.